faizalrf/documentation/Xpand-10.5-ES.md

 xpand_replicate_alter_as_create_select=1
 xpand_slave_ignore_ddl=1

-# This is ensure databases starting with `Xpand` are NOT replicated
+# This is to ensure, the databases starting with `Xpand` are NOT replicated
 replicate_wild_ignore_table=xpand%.%.

 # Subsequent auto increment values inserted from same server - 1,21,41
 auto_increment_increment=20

 # The following settings will have to be unique for each server
 # Offset for other servers.
-Each server should have a different offset i.e. 1 for first, 2 for second and 3 for 3rd and so on.
+Each server should have a different offset i.e. 1 for first, 2 for second and 3 for 3rd, and so on.
 So that first server generates value 10, second will generate 11 and third will general 12
 auto_increment_offset=1

-#Each server should have different server id i.e. 1 for first, 2 for second and 3 for 3rd server and so on
+# Each server should have different server_id i.e. 1 for first, 2 for second and 3 for 3rd server and so on
 server_id=1

-#Each server should have different gtid_doman i.e. 1 for first, 2 for second and 3 for 3rd server and so on
+# Each server should have different gtid_doman i.e. 1 for first, 2 for second and 3 for 3rd server and so on
 gtid_domain_id=1
 ```